First Time Students Specialized Advising

 - If your appointment is via telephone, please be in front of a computer and have your My JU account pulled up.
 This will be helpful as the Advisor guides you through the registration process.
 Also, make sure you are in a quiet space with no distractions or outside noises.

-- Encourage student to establish strong relationships with advisors and faculty.
+- Establish strong relationships with advisors and faculty.

-- Encourage student to get involved in campus clubs and organizations - this provides another connection to campus plus career-related exposure and skills.
+- Get involved in campus clubs and organizations - this provides another connection to campus plus career-related exposure and skills.

-- Encourage student to seek help with difficult classes - tutoring, study skills, test taking, and time management assistance are all available on campus.
+- Seek help with difficult classes - tutoring, study skills, test taking, and time management assistance are all available on campus.

 - Maintain open communication about grades and academic progress.